Orpius/SDK/docs/UserGuide/index.md

 Enter your email server details.
 You can update this information later in **System Settings** within the application.

-### Creating a user account
+### Creating a User Account

 Every Orpius user creates and signs into a user account.

-During the first time setup, you'll be prompted to create your account.
+During the first time setup, you will be prompted to create your account.

 * Enter your account **Username**, **Email**, **Given Name**, **Surname** and **Password** into the fields provided.

-> **Note:** At present, account information can't be changed after your account is created.
+> **Note**: At present, account information can't be changed after your account is created.
   Options to update these details will be available in an upcoming version.

-You'll receive a confirmation email from the system address you configured during email server setup (e.g. noreply@yourdomain.com) containing a code.
+You will receive a confirmation email from the system address you configured during email server setup (e.g. noreply@yourdomain.com) containing a code.

 If you see an error message, click **Previous** and check that your email address and email server information are correct.

-## First Launch
+## Using the Orpius Console After Setup is Complete

 After completing the initial setup, Orpius opens in the **Space Selector** view, where you can see a list of the Spaces you belong to.